- Find a Trail

 - Get Involved

 The Genoa Trail runs between Northgate Way in Westerville and Plumb Road south of Galena, paralleling the east side of State Route 3.
-The trail is separated from the road by a nice corridor of trees, shading nearly the entire length of the pathway.
+The 4-mile trail is separated from the road by a nice corridor of trees, shading nearly the entire length of the pathway.

 The paved trail was extended in 2010 from Plumb Road to Weise Road in Galena, following the northwestern shoreline of the sprawling Hoover Reservoir within a scenic nature preserve.
 This short stretch of pathway, now open as the Hoover Scenic Trail, includes a pedestrian-bike bridge over Old 3C Highway.